Quansight-Labs/quansight-labs-site/posts/2020/10/manylinux1-manylinux2010.md

 manylinux tag will be, roll out a docker image and tooling around it, and convince library packaging teams to adopt it.

+## What about non-x86 machines and linux?

+As mentioned before, starting with manylinux2014 `pip` and `wheel` supports non-x86 architectures like ARM64.
+Many packages are just now starting to roll out support for these architectures, as the CI systems that support OpenSource are now making them avaialble.
+It might be easier to use Conda and the `conda-forge` channel since they have support for non-x86 architetures now.

 ## OK, so what is the bottom line?